-When creating your website you will need to communicate certain information to search engines about the nature of your website (pointing the search engine to your sitemap for instance).
-You may also want to keep some of the pages of your website private so will want to instruct a search engine not to display these when someone searches for your website online.
-When a search engine robot is looking for websites it will first try to find a /robot.txt file that is associated with that website.
+When creating your website, you will need to communicate certain information to search engines.
+This information tends to be about the nature of your website, and can also point the search engine to your sitemap.
+You may also want to keep some of the pages of your website private, hence you will want to instruct a search engine not to display these pages, when someone searches for your website online.
+When a search engine robot is looking for websites, it will first try to find a /robot.txt file that is associated with that website.
 This file will contain all of the information you wish to pass on to the search engine robot.
-This information will mainly consist of what you want the search engine to display (or not to display) about your site should anyone enter a search for your site into the search engine.
-Its worth noting that if malicious software (malware) tries to access your site it can choose to ignore the /robot.txt file assigned to your website for nefarious means.
+This information will mainly consist of what you want the search engine to display, or to conceal, regarding your site, should anyone enter a search for your site into the search engine.
+Its worth noting, that if malicious software (malware), tries to access your site, it can choose to ignore the /robot.txt file assigned to your website for nefarious means.

 A handy guide on robots.txt file can be found at http://www.robotstxt.org/robotstxt.html

 If you should have any issues or have any questions regarding this topic please contact us via a support ticket (open a ticket) with our hosting department and we will get back to you as soon as possible